TBarendt/MessageBus/README.md

 # MessageBus
-A C# scoped message bus system that is lightweight, type safe and easy to use
+A C# scoped message bus system that is lightweight, type safe and easy to use.

 ---

 ## Install
-This is a single file library, place <B>MessageBus/MessageBus.cs</B> any where in your project
+This is a single file library, place <B>MessageBus/MessageBus.cs</B> any where in your project.

 ---